How Meeker, a small hunter's haven, became a medical destination

 Dr. Borchard said he is also happy he decided to come home to practice in Meeker.
 As the Pioneers’ orthopedic clinic patient load increases — growing 65% last year — he doesn’t foresee the Pioneers clinic ever becoming anything like the well-established, gold-standard Steadman Clinic orthopedic practice that started in Vail 34 years ago and has branched out around the state.

-The only branching-out Borchard has put in place is sending a physician’s assistant to Grand Junction every other week for after-surgery care so patients won’t have to make repeat drives to Meeker.
+The only branching-out Borchard has put in place is sending a physician assistant to Grand Junction every other week for after-surgery care so patients won’t have to make repeat drives to Meeker.
 At some point, he said he may add a small clinic in Craig to take care of the many patients Pioneers serves from that area and from Baggs, Wyoming.

 “We have a different focus on our culture,” he said.
 That means growing and adding more surgeons in the future but not changing the patient-comfort focus.

-Note: CORRECTION: This story was updated Nov.
-29, 2022, at 11:34 a.m. to reflect that Dr. Kevin Borchard served in the U.S. Air Force.
-Rachel Gates’ work was also updated.
-She is marketing director for Pioneers Medical Center and director of its foundation.